-Iona College/HHREC Annual Kristallnacht Commemoration
+Iona University/HHREC Annual Kristallnacht Commemoration

 On November 9th and 10th in 1938, the Nazi Party spread a wave of violence throughout Germany, parts of Austria which were annexed, and an area of Czechoslovakia known as Sudetenland.
 Known as pogroms, these anti-Jewish riots plundered Jewish-owned businesses, homes and synagogues.
 For the first time, the Nazi party arrested individuals solely based on their ethnicity.
 An estimated 30,000 male Jews were arrested in the aftermath.

 HHREC offers a Kristallnacht Commemoration every year in conjunction with Iona University.